mmann1123/YouthMappersAcademy/8-JOSM 2 - Advanced JOSM.md

 **Let’s fix another problem. **
 - Let’s zoom to the overlapping buildings.
 In this instance, we will move the nodes to remove the overlap, and reflect the correct building footprint

 ![alt text](Module8_Static/8.11.png)

 - Once the overlap has been corrected, make sure to re-square the building that you have edited and run the validation tool again to make sure that the warning/error has indeed been fixed.
 - Let’s tackle the untagged way next.
 Untagged ways are simply lines on the map.
 Without a proper tag, we have no indication as to whether this is a boundary, a river, a road, or something else entirely.
 - In this instance, it’s obvious from the imagery that the way is a residential road, so let’s retag it as such and re-run the validation tool to make sure this is an acceptable edit.

 ![alt text](Module8_Static/8.12.png)

-Quick Fire Question
-After making corrections, to make sure that the warning/error has indeed been fixed, you must:
-- Run the validation tool again

 #### Important Considerations when Using the Built-in JOSM Validation Tool:
 - You will notice that the initial validation check for this area flagged more than 19 unnamed ways in the project area.
 Note that this is a validation warning, rather than an error.
 Ideally, all roads should have a name associated with them, but in many remote mapping scenarios, this information isn’t known to the mapper, and therefore can’t be improved upon at this time.
 It is OK to ignore ‘unnamed ways’ in most instances, unless you have local knowledge of an area.